fourfive6/voldemort-cisco-implant/README.md

 #### 2. Mid-Stage Loader (`CiscoCollabHost.exe`)
 - Location:`AppData\Local\CiscoSparkLauncher\`
-- Size: ~600MB
 - Behavior:
-  - Masquerades as a Cisco Webex component
   - Was active during the svchost.exe spawning phase
   - Once killed, it did not return — not redundant
 - Assessment: